wejournal/lamb/README.md

 ### Informal Semantics

-A Lamb programs is a function from a string to a string.
-Where a string is a church list of church numbers.
+A Lamb programs is a function from a string to a string, where a string is is represented as a church list of church numbers.
 For example, `^x.x` is a valid Lamb program, reads all inputs from the stdin and writes they to the stdout.

 **NAT**, **CHAR** and **STRING** are shorthands for terms.